 Regular readers of our blog will be well aware of the importance of inbound marketing.

-The first and most important question you need to ask yourself when tackling inbound is: “Who am I trying to attract” If you are already an established business you should take a detailed look at your current customers and use that to profile your target audience.
+If you are already an established business you should take a detailed look at your current customers and use that to profile your target audience.
 Go into as much detail as possible, it is sometimes useful to create customer personas

 , which can be used to create content for when moving forward.